TimTeaFan/rstatspkgbot/README.md

 Tiefenbach](https://twitter.com/TimTeaFan).
 I tweet mostly about
 \#RStats packages on CRAN.
 On Mastodon I only toot one tidyverse, shiny or ggplot package a day - given that the volume of Toots is much smaller there than on Twitter.
-On Twitter I additionally tweet three abourt random R packages from CRAN.
+On Twitter I additionally tweet about three random R packages from CRAN a day.

 If you want to see my tweets in your feed, follow me on Twitter or Mastodon.